[?] Subscribe To This Site

 Becoming a "professional victim" is an exhausting job.
 Bad things happen to all of us.
 We can either wallow in our victimhood, or we can shake it off and work to make the best of our life.

-My Dad was the victim of a German land mine during World War II.
+My Dad stepped on a German land mine during World War II and through the grace of God, he survived.
 However, he was a very wise man.
 He realized that avoiding bitterness about his disability was the only way he could make a happy life for himself.
 That's exactly what he did.

 Instead of being a lifelong victim, he became a lifelong victor.
 And because he accepted Christ, he is now an eternal victor.